 Author archives

 Jerry Lawson.
 President, Chief Consultant, New Strategies In Legal Technology LLC.
 Jerry Lawson brings fresh approaches to the legal technology space.
 He is currently emphasizing his work in knowledge management for Lawyers.
-His new book Knowledge Management for Law Firms: Building A Culture of Success was published June 2023.
+He is completing the manuscript for his next book, Knowledge Management for Law Firms: Building A Culture of Success.

 Pitching the Difficult Case: Working With Prosecutors